grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 ### Configuration

+In the subchannel, connection scaling will be configured via a setting called max_connections_per_subchannel.
+That setting will be set either via the service config or via xDS.
+The approach for plumbing this setting into the subchannel will be different in C-core than in Java and Go; see below for details.

+The max_connections_per_subchannel setting for a given subchannel can change with each resolver update, regardless of whether it is set via the service config or via xDS.
+When this happens, we do not want to throw away the subchannel and create a new one, since that would cause unnecessary connection churn.
+This means that the max_connections_per_subchannel setting must not be considered part of the subchannel's unique identity that is set only at subchannel creation time; instead, it must be changeable over the life of a subchannel.

+If the max_connections_per_subchannel setting is unset, the subchannel will assume a default of 1, which effectively means the same behavior as before this gRFC.

+The channel will enforce a maximum limit for the max_connections_per_subchannel setting.
+This limit will be 10 by default, but gRPC will provide a channel-level setting to allow a client application to raise or lower that limit.
+Whenever the max_connections_per_subchannel setting is larger than the channel's limit, it will be capped to that limit.
+This capping will be performed in the subchannel itself, so that it will apply regardless of where the setting is set.

+#### gRPC Service Config

-Connection scaling will be configured via a new service config field, as follows (schema shown in protobuf form, although gRPC actually accepts the service config in JSON form):
+In the gRPC service config, connection scaling will be configured via a new field, as follows (schema shown in protobuf form, although gRPC actually accepts the service config in JSON form):

 ```proto
 message ServiceConfig {